moritzmucha/fastdigest/API.md

 ```
     TDigest(max_centroids=1000)

-**Note:** The `max_centroids` parameter controls how big the data structure is allowed to get.
-A lower value enables a smaller memory footprint and faster computation speed at the cost of some accuracy.
+**Note:** The `max_centroids` parameter controls how large the data structure is allowed to grow.
+A lower value means more compression, enabling a smaller memory footprint and faster computation speed at the cost of some accuracy.
 The default value of 1000 offers a great balance.

+Setting `max_centroids` to 0 disables compression entirely.
+This will incur a significant performance cost on all operations and is not recommended.

 #### TDigest.from_values(values)